Pink cake on canals: Amsterdam celebrates same-sex weddings

-AMSTERDAM (AP) — A huge inflatable pink cake with candles spouting rainbow flames glided through the Amsterdam canals Thursday as the Dutch capital celebrated the 20th anniversary of the world’s first legal same-sex marriages.
+AMSTERDAM (AP) — A huge inflatable pink cake with candles spouting rainbow flames glided through Amsterdam’s canals Thursday as the Dutch capital celebrated the 20th anniversary of the world’s first legal same-sex marriages.

-But even as the city marked the milestone in LGBTQ emancipation, its mayor said that striving for equality remains a work in progress.
+But even as the city marked the milestone in LGBTQ rights, its mayor said that striving for equality remains a work in progress.

 “At the same time it is a moment to recognize that the struggle is not yet over; not worldwide, not nationally, but also not in Amsterdam,” Mayor Femke Halsema told The Associated Press.